Platoniq/wilder-journal/_articles/en/teresa-arnal-climate-civic-assembly.md

 **The last one.
 You said that as an assembly you make the distinction between deliberative democracy and representative democracy, calling for institutions to take on board the methodologies, objectives and ways of working of this more deliberative democracy.
 Why do you think this type of methodology should be incorporated into the normative institutional framework and what virtues do you see in it?**

 In the 21st century, communication and understanding are easier than ever before.
 Citizens are prepared to take more responsibility.
 Despite this, democracy today is in crisis, and the rise of fascism since the 11M attacks in Madrid has had something to do with it.
 What is happening is very serious, I never thought we could devolve in this way.

+{% quote { "author": "Teresa Arnal" } %}Citizens' assemblies are a tool for empowering people and improving democracy. {% endquote %}

 Citizens' assemblies are a tool for empowering people and improving democracy.
 There are many reasons to implement them at all levels.
 Moreover, they adapt to a fast pace of life.
 For my grandparents, four to six years is a reasonable time to wait until you choose your representatives again, but for us that is an eternity.
 Moreover, governments can also benefit from citizens' assemblies: they legitimise decisions, improve governance and respond to society's demands.